jelaxshan/tesla/README.md

 Before you commit or push something on repository, Husky will run code lints and tests.

 ### TODO:
-1. Adding Mobile menu and fix some styles
+1. Adding Mobile menu and fix a lot of style issues both mobile and web.
 2. Add tests
 3. Finish it with adding all links